‘Get a trade or go to uni’ is a false binary choice

 The longstanding debate of ‘get a trade or go to uni’ might finally be over.
 As Australian education charts a new course towards the future, this binary is increasingly seen as a relic of yesteryear’s thinking, failing to address the pressing needs of a nation grappling with dire skills shortages.

-Last week’s final report of the Australian Universities Accord has shown a bright (and much overdue) spotlight on this issue, finally giving vocational education and training its long-overdue recognition alongside higher education.
+Last week’s final report of the Australian Universities Accord has shone a bright (and much overdue) spotlight on this issue, finally giving vocational education and training its long-overdue recognition alongside higher education.

 As someone who has navigated the corridors of education for more than three decades, I’ve witnessed the fluctuating esteem in which vocational qualifications are held.
 Yet, the undeniable truth remains: Australia’s ambitious goal of having 80 per cent of its workforce not just finish high school but proceed to attain further qualifications from TAFE or university by 2050 demands a radical rethinking of our educational pathways.